heuermh/duckdb-parquet-tools/README.md

-  describe             Describe Parquet file columns as loaded by DuckDB. head                 Write the first n records from a Parquet file in JSON format. meta                 Query the metadata of a Parquet file as loaded by DuckDB. schema               Query the internal schema of a Parquet file as loaded by DuckDB. help                 Display help information about the specified command. generate-completion  Generate bash/zsh completion script for duckdb-parquet-tools.
+  describe             Describe Parquet file columns as loaded by DuckDB. head                 Write the first n records from a Parquet file in JSON format. meta                 Query the metadata of a Parquet file as loaded by DuckDB. ratios               Show data compression ratios from a Parquet file as loaded by DuckDB. schema               Query the internal schema of a Parquet file as loaded by DuckDB. help                 Display help information about the specified command. generate-completion  Generate bash/zsh completion script for duckdb-parquet-tools.